QualiSystemsLab/CloudShell-LDAP-Integration/README.md

 * new_user_default_group - name of the CloudShell group to assign new users too
 * do_deactivation - 1 for true, run deactivation routine of users not found in the import lookups
 * use_subgroups - 1 for true, use the ldap_subgroup list to assign users to CloudShell Groups
-* ldap_subgroups - list of additional DN’s to lookup and assign to CloudShell Groups
-	* 1 to 1 match of the list in qs_subgroups - must be evenly matched
-* qs_subgroups - list of CloudShell groups, matched to ldap_subgroups
+* subgroup_listing - Dictionary pairing:  Key = CloudShell Group, Entry = LDAP Query String
+    * Example:  "Test Team": "ou=qatesters,dc=example,dc=com" where 'Test Team' is the name of the Group in CloudShell